dardevelin/dbsglinked/README.md

         the split location. stores half of the list into nlist, returns a pointer to nlist.
         in case of failure returns null
+	if list-count < 2 , no possible split, returns null if cmp is null, no possible compare, returns null

 #### void libglinked_reverse_list(libglinked_list_t *list)
 	Reverses the linked list and sets list as the head;